damisahlab/claustrum-uncertainty-surprise/Codes/README.md

 If you use this code, please cite:

-> XX et al., "The human claustrum encodes surprise and uncertainty during adaptive learning", *Nature*, 2025.
+> XX et al., "Human claustrum neurons encode uncertainty and prediction error during aversive learning", *XX*, 2025.

 ## Contributing